 ambitious, inspired, curious, admiration

-Eg: power users, admins, every day users
+Examples: power users, admins, everyday users

 Some places we use this principle

-In product we use this principle in First impressions, Spotlights, and Modal dialogs.
+In product we use this principle in first impressions, spotlights, and modal dialogs.

 When there is an educational opportunity it's a chance to tell them how other industry leaders do it, give best practices, and tips & tricks.